SeriousOldMan/Simulator-Controller/README.md

 See the complete documentation about [Installation & Setup](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#installation) for more information.

+A word about Antivirus warnings.
+The programming language used for building Simulator Controller uses some really nasty tricks to control Windows applications, tricks also used by malware.
+Therefore, depending on your concrete Antivirus program, you may get some warnings regarding the Simulator Controller applications.
+I can assure you, that there's nothing about it.
+But you can read about these issues in the forums of [AutoHotkey](https://www.autohotkey.com/) itself.
+If your Antivirus programm allows exception rules, please setup rules for the Simulator Controller applications, otherwise you need to have a beer and search for another Simulator Controller tool.
+Sorry...

 Below you will find download links for the current development build and the two latest stable releases.
 For release information, even for a preview on upcoming features in the next stable build, please take a look at the [release notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes).

 #### Latest development build